planetis-m/fuzz-experiments/tasks.md

 - [ ] Write a macro for supporting variant objects.
 - [ ] Safe enum mutator, needs a macro (try to reuse rank from enumutils).
 (1h)
 - [ ] Investigate how easy it would be to add a single custom pragma "userMax".
-- [ ] Check percentage of duplicate mutations produced by the graph mutator.
 - [ ] Adapt last mutation cache

 MAYBE